harrixon/chalkboard-2.0/TDD_lobby.md

-	it ("should have a button to join random public room") it ("should have a session for create private room") it ("should have a session for joining private room")
+	it ("should have a button to join random public room") it ("should have a session for create private room") it ("should have a session for joining private room") it ("should check if user comes through an invitation link")

 	describe ("user info session", ()=>{
 	it ("should show player icon, username, scores, rank")